Learning/Lab:

 And what would a Jewish gathering be without food?

-Our evenings begin with an (optional) chef prepared meal and drinks to kick things off on the right note.
+Our evenings begin with food, drink and community - to kick things off on the right note.

 Each week, academics, artists, and rabbis, will offer classes that will connect you to Jewish ideas – and to other people like you.